-The ideal laminate floor cleaner isn’t going to expose your surfaces to excessive moisture, but also has ingredients that help create protection and shine and are suitable for your household.
+The ideal laminate floor cleaner won't expose your surfaces to excessive moisture, but it also has ingredients that help create protection and shine and are suitable for your household.
 When shopping, take a moment to look at the ingredients label of a product before adding it to your cart if it’s a liquid cleaner.
-If you have young children, pets, or are sensitive to chemicals, you may not want to use a harsh product on your floors.
+If you have young children or pets or are sensitive to chemicals, you might not want to use a harsh product on your floors.
 This might also be the case if you’re trying to stick to more green cleaning products.

 Instead, you may want to look for a laminate floor cleaner that uses plant-based ingredients to get your floors looking their best.
-Try something like Better Life Naturally Dirt-Destroying Floor Cleaner in that case—our top pick for a laminate floor cleaner and a very eco-friendly option.
+Try something like Better Life Naturally Dirt-Destroying Floor Cleaner—our top pick for a laminate floor cleaner and a very eco-friendly option.

 When it comes to floor cleaners, scent is kind of a bonus.
 While it doesn’t necessarily impact efficacy, it can be nice to have that fresh, clean scent after wiping down your floors.
 Laminate floor cleaners can have several different scents, from a general “clean” scent to a citrus one.

-If you’re sensitive to fragrances, you may want to skip any synthetic fragrances or powerful scents.
-Instead, you may want to opt for something powered by essential oils.
+If you’re sensitive to fragrances, you might want to skip any synthetic fragrances or powerful scents.
+Instead, you might want to opt for something powered by essential oils.

 What is the best way to clean and shine a laminate floor?

 To clean laminate floors, first remove surface dirt with a dust mop.
+We suggest dust mopping or vacuuming daily to remove surface dirt and grit that can cause scratches and wear down the finish of the floor.
+Be sure to look under area rugs that can trap grit that will scratch floors.
 Next, lightly spray the floor with your laminate floor cleaner of choice, and use a damp mop to clean away stubborn dirt, grime, and grease.
 Finally, buff the floor with a microfiber cloth until it shines.

-Can you use a steam mop on laminate floors?
+Can you use a steam mop to clean laminate floors?

 How do you fix scratches on laminate floors?

 Manufacturers sometimes sell scratch repair kits that allow you to perfectly match the color of your laminate flooring.
-Plus, there are several DIY methods for attempting to remove scratches from your laminate floors, such as buffing scratches with a clean tennis ball or lightly dampening the scratch and rubbing it with a new pink eraser.
+There are several DIY methods for attempting to remove scratches from your laminate floors, such as buffing scratches with a clean tennis ball or lightly dampening scratches and rubbing them with a new pink eraser.

 You can also try using color-matched touch-up pens, wax fillers, microwaved crayons, or putty.
 To maintain your laminate floors, be sure to dust, mop, or vacuum your laminate floors daily to remove surface grit and dirt that can wear down the finish and lead to future scratches.
 You can also add pads on the bottom of heavy furniture to prevent scuffing.